 I, Montana, grew up in flatland Florida, a place far away from the state in which I was named after.
-I am an American of mixed European and Lebanese heritage who currently resides in the traditional lands of the Stillaguamish, Swinomish, Tulalip, and Upper Skagit tribes in what is now known as Washington state.
+I am an American of mixed European and Lebanese heritage who currently resides in Washington state.

 I used to live near sandy beaches, cypress swamps, and a curious array of reptiles, but then I fell in love with rock climbing, mountainous terrain, and decided to hike the Appalachian Trail from Georgia to Maine.
 Soon after receiving my degree in Creative Writing, I moved across the country to pursue place-based education within the Salish Sea.

 In 2019, I graduated with a master’s in Environmental Education from Western Washington University.
 Now I work as a park ranger and get to share my love of nature with others daily.
 When I’m not at my day job, I’m either backpacking or curled up on the couch writing place-based fiction for kids!

 This blog was originally created to chronicle my Appalachian Trail adventure, as well as provide future thru-hikers a detailed resource.
 After grad school, I thru-hiked the Pacific Crest Trail with my partner (Tuna Butter) and tried my best to document our journey.
 Little did I know, blogs were becoming irrelevant (vlogs on the other hand…).